The financial planning process is important to understand as it can help you create efficient action items to better your money.

 - Start planning for other areas of finances that might not be so fun to deal with.
 Think about estate planning, especially if your assets get complicated and your family is growing.
 Additionally, it might be worth thinking about life insurance, and getting a free quote online from Bestow can be a good first step.
 These items help organize where things in your estate will go and protects your family if something were to happen to you.

 - Plan for how you are going to be investing your money.
 If you don’t have much cash to work with yet you can use platforms like Acorns and Stash to start investing in stocks with a few bucks.
-But your investing style should be based on your personal needs, risk tolerance, and goals.
-Keep it simple, look for low fees, and diversify.
-You’ll eventually want to look into diversifying beyond stocks too, like real estate, bonds, collectibles, commodities, etc.
+Your investing style can be based on your personal needs, risk tolerance, and goals.
+You can keep it simple, look for low fees, and diversify.
+With Stash, you can start investing with just $5.1 After completing the registration process of opening a Personal Portfolio on Stash, deposit at least $5 into your Personal Portfolio and Stash will give you an additional $5.2 Throughout your journey, you can look into diversifying beyond stocks too, like real estate, bonds, collectibles, commodities, etc.

 Step 5: Reviewing the financial planning recommendations